Watchdog runs as the root process inside container, and ensures the desired data, inputs, environment, is prepared for the plugin.

 LOGTOFILE

-One of the use case can be, when you have a plugin that outputs tremendous amount of log data, specific / filtered & useful logs can be piped to STDOUTFILE
+One of the use case can be, when you have a plugin that outputs tremendous amount of log data, specific / filtered & useful logs can be piped to STDOUTFILE and STDERRFILE.

 STDOUTFILE